philipp22/web-generator-core/README.md

 # web-generator-core

-Generator to generate artifacts from textural class diagram files
+Generator to generate artifacts from textual class diagram files